Boundary amenability of $Out(F_N)$: Background

 \begin{proof}[Proof of Proposition~\ref{ozawa}] The statement given in \cite[Proposition~11]{Oza} requires the convergence to be uniform in $x$, but the proof only requires that for all probability measures $m$ on $X$ and all $\gamma\in \Gamma$, see also \cite[Proposition~5.2.1]{BO}.
 By noticing that $||\mu_n(\gamma.x)-\gamma.\mu_n(x)||_1\le 2$ and using Lebesgue's dominated convergence theorem, this hypothesis can be replaced by pointwise convergence. \end{proof}

-The following consequence of Proposition~\ref{ozawa} is established in \cite[Proposition~C.1]{Kid}, by noticing that the restricted action of any exact subgroup of $\Gamma$ on the Stone--\v{C}ech compactification $\beta\Gamma$ is topologically amenable.
+The following consequence of Proposition~\ref{ozawa} is established in \cite[Proposition~C.1]{Kid}, by noticing that the restricted action of any boundary amenable subgroup of $\Gamma$ on the Stone--\v{C}ech compactification $\beta\Gamma$ is topologically amenable.

-\begin{cor}(Ozawa, Kida \cite[Proposition C.1]{Kid}) Let $\Gamma$ be a countable group, let $X$ be a compact Hausdorff space equipped with a continuous $\Gamma$-action, and let $K$ be a countable space equipped with a $\Gamma$-action.
-Assume that there exists a sequence of Borel maps such that for all $\gamma\in\Gamma$ and all $x\in X$, one has as $n$ goes to $+\infty$.
-Assume in addition that for all $k\in K$, the stabilizer $\text{Stab}(k)\subseteq\Gamma$ is exact. \\ Then $\Gamma$ is exact. \end{cor}
+\begin{cor}(Ozawa, Kida \cite[Proposition C.1]{Kid}) Let $\Gamma$ be a countable group, let $X$ be a compact Hausdorff space equipped with an action of $\Gamma$ by homeomorphisms, and let $K$ be a countable space equipped with an action of $\Gamma$.
+Assume that there exists a sequence of measurable maps such that for all $\gamma\in\Gamma$ and all $x\in X$, one has as $n$ goes to $+\infty$.
+Assume in addition that for all $k\in K$, the stabilizer $\mathrm{Stab}(k)\subseteq\Gamma$ is boundary amenable. \\ Then $\Gamma$ is boundary amenable. \end{cor}

-Arguing as in \cite[Proposition~11]{Oza} without the hypothesis that $X$ is compact, one also gets that the analogous statement holds in the context of Borel actions.
+Arguing as in \cite[Proposition~11]{Oza} without the hypothesis that $X$ is compact, one also gets that the analogous statement holds in the measurable setting.
 In particular, we get the following.

-\begin{prop} Let $\Gamma$ be a countable group, let $X$ be a space equipped with a continuous $\Gamma$-action, and let $K$ be a countable space equipped with a $\Gamma$-action.
-Assume that there exists a sequence of Borel maps such that for all $\gamma\in\Gamma$ and all $x\in X$, one has as $n$ goes to $+\infty$.
-Assume in addition that for all $k\in K$, the stabilizer $\text{Stab}(k)\subseteq\Gamma$ is amenable. \\ Then the $\Gamma$-action on $X$ is Borel amenable.
+\begin{prop} Let $\Gamma$ be a countable group, let $X$ be a topological space equipped with an action of $\Gamma$ by homeomorphisms, and let $K$ be a countable space equipped with an action of $\Gamma$.
+Assume that there exists a sequence of measurable maps such that for all $\gamma\in\Gamma$ and all $x\in X$, one has as $n$ goes to $+\infty$.
+Assume in addition that for all $k\in K$, the stabilizer $\mathrm{Stab}(k)\subseteq\Gamma$ is amenable. \\ Then the $\Gamma$-action on $X$ is Borel amenable.

 \end{prop}

 \paragraph*{Stability under subgroups.} The following well-known fact says that boundary amenability is stable under passing to subgroups.
 It can be viewed as a consequence of Ozawa's result (Proposition~\ref{ozawa}), applied with $K=\Gamma$ and $Y$ a point.